Fl0W97/ci-p3-stock-analyst/README.md

 # Stock analyst

-Welcome to my third project, 'stock analyst', it is a script which supports people to analize their stock portfolio by using an Google Spreedsheet to store stock information and an API to receive updated stock information.
+Welcome to my third project, 'stock analyst'.
+It is a script that supports people in analyzing their stock portfolio by using a Google Spreadsheet to store stock information and an API to receive updated stock information.
 The focus is on the terminal screen.
-Since there are curretnly just basic checks implemented this is a portfolio manager for leisure broker.
-However, by adding more functions based on the input data tool can be used for more extensive analyses of the stock information.
+Since there are currently just basic checks implemented, this is a portfolio manager for leisure brokers.
+However, by adding more functions based on the input data, the tool can be used for more extensive analyses of the stock information.

 <img src="images_README/AmIresponsive.PNG" alt="image shows responisveness by presenting preview on different devices">

-The project provides an overview table for the user to see his portfolio - stock names and further details such as number of shares, stock prices and profit loss.
+The project provides an overview table for the user to see their portfolio - stock names and further details such as the number of shares, stock prices, and profit/loss.
 The overview is displayed at the beginning together with all options such as 'add stock', 'delete stock', 'adjust number of shares', ... (see image).
-Once an option is chosed the display still appears together with further input requests for the user.
+Once an option is chosen, the display still appears together with further input requests for the user.

 <img src="README.images/start_view.PNG" alt="shows the start view">

+Since the automatic update of the sheet stock_daily_update is not finalized, the surplus remains 0 as long as the values are added manually in the sheet itself.
+The price cannot be updated automatically.
+Therefore, the user needs daily access to the Google sheet so that they can manually add the current prices column by column every day.

 ## Remarks for handeling the program
-Since not all automatications are set the google worksheets has to be updated manually every day.
-That means each date the current price has to be added to the column by using option 7.
-The Alphaventage API is limited to 25 requets.
+Since not all automations are set, the Google worksheets have to be updated manually every day.
+That means each day the current price has to be added to the column by using option 7.
+The Alpha Vantage API is limited to 25 requests.
 That means after a few requests the limit is reached.
 This also depends on the number of stocks in the portfolio.

 ## Features